simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 :   The page the user should be redirected to after an IdP initiated SSO.

 :   *Note*: SAML 2 specific.
-    For SAML 1.1 SPs, you must specify the `TARGET` parameter in the authentication response.
-    How to set that parameter is depends on the IdP.
-    For SimpleSAMLphp, see the documentation for [IdP-first flow](./simplesamlphp-idp-more#section_4_1).

 `saml.SOAPClient.certificate`
 :   A file with a certificate _and_ private key that should be used when issuing SOAP requests from this SP.